ClementNerma/Fetchy/README.md

 For now, write this in a file somewhere, and run `fetchy add-repo <path to your file>`.
 It will be internally compiled, checked (any error will be reported to you) and added to the program's database.

 You can now install packages using `fetchy install <package>`.
 To remove them, run `fetchy uninstall <package>`.
 That's all!

+## Private packages on GitHub

+Fetchy can access your private packages on GitHub if you provide it with authentication data.

+First, [create a fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) with the most limited set of permissions (just to get permissions to call the API more frequently).

+When calling Fetchy, set the `FETCHY_GITHUB_TOKEN` environment variable and it will be automatically [provided in the API calls](https://docs.github.com/en/rest/authentication/authenticating-to-the-rest-api?apiVersion=2022-11-28#authenticating-with-a-personal-access-token), enabling you to use your private repositories.

+## Rate limiting

+GitHub's API is [heavily rate limited](https://docs.github.com/en/rest/using-the-rest-api/rate-limits-for-the-rest-api?apiVersion=2022-11-28) to prevent abuses.
+At the time of writing, 60 requests per hour.

+But because Fetchy calls the API to get informations about the latest release (for packages which are pulled from GitHub) this can make the requests fail when installing or updating a lot of packages.

+To prevent this, you need to [enable GitHub authentication](#private-packages-on-github), which will raise the API limit to 5000 requests per hour.